bitnet-io/qtum-bitnet/doc/build-osx.md

 ### 4. Clone Qtum repository

 `git` should already be installed by default on your system.
-Now that all the required dependencies are installed, let's clone the Qtum Core repository to a directory.
+Now that all the required dependencies are installed, let's clone the Bitnet Core repository to a directory.
 All build scripts and commands will run from this directory.

 ``` bash